Does God Exist?

 - First, we need to define “existence.”

-Yahweh Elohim (the LORD God in the Hebrew text) revealed his Name to Moses: I AM WHO I AM, or simply, I AM.
+Yahweh Elohim (the LORD God in many English renderings) revealed his Name to Moses: I AM WHO I AM, or simply, I AM.
 This is the very definition of the Existence that defines existence.
 I AM = I EXIST.
 The name Yahweh is rooted in the verb “to be,” “he who is, and who was, and who is to come.”
 Thirty times in the Gospel of John, Jesus calls himself I AM, where we see God’s existence face to face.

 None of us can define boundaries to space, time and number, and this is the reality of finite human existence.
 The only place in history where infinite Existence is defined, one that is greater than space, time and number, is in Yahweh Elohim, whose power is unlimited, whose nature is good.